Definitions

 Grade 10 | 60 | 90 |

-School Quality or Student Success Indicator
+School Quality and Student Success Indicator

 Chronic absenteeism